 Menstruation.
 A woman‘s “period”—the discharge of blood, secretions, and tissue debris from the uterus that recurs in nonpregnant women.
 See also Menstrual cycle.

 Metabolic syndrome.
-The presence of 3 or more of the following factors: central obesity (increased waist circumference), elevated triglyceride levels, low HDL cholesterol, elevated blood pressure, elevated fasting glucose level.
-Women with metabolic syndrome are at increased risk for heart disease, stroke, and type 2 diabetes (adult onset diabetes).
+The presence of three or more of the following factors: central obesity (increased waist circumference), elevated triglyceride levels, low HDL-C, elevated blood pressure, elevated fasting glucose level.
+Women with metabolic syndrome are at increased risk for heart disease, stroke, and type 2 diabetes (adult-onset diabetes).

-MRI.
-Abbreviation for Magnetic resonance imaging.
+Magnetic resonance imaging (MRI).
 An imaging technique that allows the soft tissues of the body to be seen.

 Myomectomy.
 An operation to remove fibroid tumors (myomas).

 NAMS Menopause Practitioner.
 A licensed healthcare provider who has achieved a certification in the field of menopause from The North American Menopause Society by passing a competency examination.

 Naturopathy.
 An alternative medical system that views disease as a manifestation of alterations in the processes by which the body naturally heals itself.

 Night sweats.
 Hot flashes that occur at night that can interfere with sleep, even if they are not strong enough to cause awakening.
 If heavy perspiration occurs, the condition is called night sweats.
 Although it is a myth that menopause makes a woman irritable, inadequate sleep causes fatigue, which may lead to irritability.
 See also Hot flashes.